landoskape/vrAnalysis/docs/overview.md

 ### Processors

 **Processors** transform session data into analysis-ready formats.
 For example:
-- `SpikeMapProcessor`: Creates spatial maps of neural activity
+- `SpkmapProcessor`: Creates spatial maps of neural activity
 - Other processors generate various representations of the data

 ### Tracking